ROCm/hipSOLVER/docs/userguide/usage.rst

 hipSOLVER is designed to make it easy for users of cuSOLVER to port their existing applications to hipSOLVER, and provides two separate but interchangeable API patterns in order to facilitate a two-stage transition process.
-Users are encouraged to start with hipSOLVER's compatibility APIs, which use the :ref:`hipsolverDn <library_compat>` and :ref:`hipsolverRf <library_refactor>` prefixes and have method signatures that are fully consistent with cuSOLVER functions.
+Users are encouraged to start with hipSOLVER's compatibility APIs, which use the :ref:`hipsolverDn <library_compat>`, :ref:`hipsolverSp <library_sparse>`, and :ref:`hipsolverRf <library_refactor>` prefixes and have method signatures that are fully consistent with cuSOLVER functions.

 However, the compatibility APIs may introduce some performance drawbacks, especially when using the rocSOLVER backend.
 So, as a second stage, it is recommended to begin the switch to hipSOLVER's :ref:`regular API <library_api>`, which uses the `hipsolver` prefix and introduces minor adjustments to the API in order to get the best performance out of the rocSOLVER backend.
-In most cases, switching to the regular API is as simple as removing `Dn` from the `hipsolverDn` prefix (methods with the `hipsolverRf` prefix are not currently supported by the regular API).
+In most cases, switching to the regular API is as simple as removing `Dn` from the `hipsolverDn` prefix (methods with the `hipsolverSp` and `hipsolverRf` prefixes are not currently supported by the regular API).

 No matter which API is used, a hipSOLVER application can be executed, without modifications to the code, in systems with cuSOLVER or rocSOLVER installed.
 However, using the regular API ensures the best performance out of both backends.